Branding & Social Media

 To make Twitter work for your school, aim for frequent, timely posts.
 You can also create X Lists to organize followers, such as alumni, faculty, community leaders, or local media.
 This makes it easier to track and engage with specific groups.

-For more insights on how social media can enhance school communication, visit the Smore blog.
+For more insights on how social media can enhance school communication, check out this guide.

 Instagram: Show Your School’s Story in Pictures